Sauteed Green Beans with Garlic

 Fresh green beans in a skillet.

-Step 1: Place the green beans and water in a large skillet.
+Step 1: Place the fresh green beans and water in a large skillet.

 Vegetable after cooking in skillet.

-Step 2: Cover with a lid, and cook until the green beans are bright green but still crisp.
+Step 2: Cover and cook until the green beans are bright green but still crisp.
 Uncover and cook until the water is fully evaporated.

 Butter added to pan.

-Step 3: Add the butter, garlic, salt, and pepper and sauté, stirring frequently, until the green beans are tender with some browned spots.
+Step 3: Add the butter, garlic, salt, and pepper.
+Sauté, stirring frequently, until the green beans are tender with some browned spots.

 Lemon being squeezed into sauteed veggie.

-Step 4: Squeeze lemon juice on top and serve immediately.
+Step 4: Remove from the heat, squeeze lemon juice on top, and serve immediately.

 No ratings yet